Visa requirements for a cruise trip

-For minors travelling to these countries, please consider that the “Birth Certificate with travel abroad authentication” and the “Identity Certificate for children” are no longer considered valid.
-Children under 15 years of age must therefore possess their own passport, or another valid identity document for travelling abroad.
+For minors traveling to these countries, please consider that the “Birth Certificate with travel abroad authentication” and the “Identity Certificate for children” are no longer considered valid.
+Children under 15 years of age must therefore possess their own passport or another valid identity document for traveling abroad.

 Egypt (Suez Canal): as the Suez Canal is just a transit, no specific visa is required.

-Passengers in transit can receive entry visa upon arrival.
+Passengers in transit can receive an entry visa upon arrival.

 Indian visas can take up to 120 days to process, which can be long-winded and tricky.
 If you are looking for a last-minute cruise, which includes India, you should ideally have your visa in place before booking the cruise.

-If you are travelling from/to South Africa with children under 18 years of age, note that for each child, parents must carry an “Unabridged birth certificate” (English/bilingual) issued by an authorised office or agency.
+If you are traveling from/to South Africa with children under 18 years of age, note that for each child, parents must carry an “Unabridged birth certificate” (English/bilingual) issued by an authorized office or agency.
 Passengers must hold a valid passport with 6 months residual validity.
-These regulations apply to travellers from all nationalities, including South African passport holders.
+These regulations apply to travelers from all nationalities, including South African passport holders.